 Richard is a Partner in our Commercial Property team based in London.
 Richard spent six years in private practice in the City, where he developed an in-depth knowledge of general commercial property work including landlord and tenant matters, acquisitions and disposals, estate management work and secured lending on behalf of lenders.
 Richard specialises in acting for clients within the minerals sector – advising both landowners and companies operating in the industry on the management and extraction of mineral deposits.

 Examples include acting for:

 Prior to joining Hugh James, Richard worked at Addleshaw Goddard.
-During this time he completed a six months secondment at The Football Association.
+During this time, he completed a six-month secondment at The Football Association.

 Before qualifying as a solicitor, Richard spent five years teaching and coaching rugby at Pangbourne College, an independent boarding school in Berkshire.